xu-maxwell/bruinlist/README.md

 To use the platform, users must create an account, verify their email, and log in to the platform.
 Each post is publicly associated with a user.

 ### Liking and Disliking Posts
-Users can like and comment on posts based on their reactions to the content
+Users can like and comment on posts based on their reactions to the content.

 ### User Profiles
 Users can visit a list of all user profiles and query through them.
 Users can also elect to "upvote" profiles as many times as they wish.